-I live in Birmingham with a number of pets I never asked for: “Complex Chronic Overwhelming Psychological Distress” (also answers to a variety of other names), “Hypermobility Spectrum Disorder” (a breed that seems to have issues with chronic pain, fatigue, IBS, breathing issues etc) and Alopecia (which is actually not so bad in itself, just hard work getting it out the house because people are mean to it).
-They are very high maintenance all together though: they clash and fight and make each other worse, so have a significant, widespread impact on me trying to get on with my life.
-Although loud and constantly distracting me from doing most things, most other people’s hearing is not able to pick up or become disturbed by their presence.
+I live in Birmingham with a number of pets I never asked for: “Complex Chronic Overwhelming Psychological Distress” (also answers to a variety of other names), “Hypermobile Ehlers Danlos Syndrome” (a breed that seems to have issues with chronic pain, fatigue, IBS etc) and Alopecia.
+They clash and fight and make each other worse, so have a significant, widespread impact on me trying to get on with my life.

 Everything here is a product of my brain and body working to make sense of what gets through the filters of perception to resonate with my thought patterns.

 Much of it has come from the (late and difficult) realisation that we can’t just bypass our inner worlds to live as purely rational beings.
 Without first understanding and accepting our feelings before applying rationality, those feelings will find another way to manifest in our behaviour and lives.
 We can’t escape the feelings our magical biological bodies create because they exist, like in all animals, to serve a purpose.
-Sometimes they are way off the (objective, rational) mark, but they are still created and they still affect us biologically, physiologically, psychologically and spiritually/culturally/in terms of Meaning.
+Sometimes they are way off the (objective, rational) mark, but they still exist and affect us biologically, physiologically, psychologically and spiritually/culturally.

 I make no claims of uncommon artistry, skill, talent, comprehensiveness, objective accuracy, wisdom or insight.
 My specialist knowledge (not sure if too niche for mastermind) is my own lived experience of struggling to feel comforted or connected to human beings while living with chronic pain and other symptoms.
 I’m aware of the lucky breaks I’ve had and lack of barriers compared to many.
 My new field of study is acknowledging the barriers I do face and building meaning and hope.
 I’d like to share this online to make it ‘real’ and in case others may also benefit from it.